peteroupc/CBOR/docs/PeterO.BigInteger.md

     public static PeterO.BigInteger One { get; }

-Gets the BigInteger object for one.
+Gets the arbitrary-precision integer object for one.

 <b>Returns:</b>

-The BigInteger object for one.
+The arbitrary-precision integer object for one.

 ### Sign